dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 First browse to your fork, e.g. https://github.com/johlju/ComputerManagementDsc

-If you just pushed a working branch to you fork GitHub will know that and suggest to send in a pull request, Just click on the button *Compare & pull request*.
+If you just pushed a working branch to you fork GitHub will know that and suggest sending in a pull request, Just click on the button *Compare & pull request*.

 <img src="../../images/contributing/github_compare_and_pull_request.png" alt="GitHub Compare & Pull Request" style="box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);width:725px;" />